Traveling with kids is one of life’s great challenges.

 However, keep in mind, if your baby spends a couple of days taking car naps and having late bedtimes, she may become so overtired that by bedtime on day 2 that she has a complete meltdown!
 Seemingly “forgetting” all her sleep skills, and just cries the house down.

-3. If that happens, you might start to get very nervous
+3. If over tiredness behaviour starts to kick in, you might start to get very nervous

 (a) your baby, who has been happily chatting herself to sleep for weeks, is now crying again, and (b) your mother-in-law is standing outside the door repeatedly asking you if you’re sure the baby is okay.
 You may start to give into this pressure and bend your expectations for your baby’s sleep.